 Galaxy S7 and S7 Edge are the 2016 flagships from Samsung still running on Android 7.0 Nougat.
-Android 8.0 Oreo update is in pipeline for Galaxy S7 series and the next update after Android 8.0 is Android 8.1.
+Android 8.0 Oreo update was in pipeline for Galaxy S7 series upto June 2018.
+Finally, the South Korean tech gaint pushed out the update for unlocked editions of S7 and S7 Edge in late-July.
+Before that the major US carriers and Canadian carriers begun the rollout of Android Oreo in June.
+In the UK also, the rollout of Oreo has completed for S7 series.

 Google announced the Android 8.1 update which is the first maintenance release for Android Oreo on December 6th.
 In this update, Android Developers fixed 48 bugs and many security bugs.
 Not only that, the update also come with Neural networks API, Bluetooth Battery levels and many awesome new features.

-Editor’s Pick : Android 9.0 P Release Date, Exclusive Features and leaks
+Editor’s Pick : Android 9 Pie Release Date, Exclusive Features and leaks

 Prior to the release of final edition of the update, the Search giant released two developer previews in October and November.
 Already Google Pixel 2, Pixel series, Nexus 5X, 6P, Nokia flagships and Essential Phone received the update and still yet to reach the Samsung flagships.